Skip to Content

 There is a bird hide on the São Lourenço Village side, but if you don’t want the longer version of the trip, there is still plenty of potential for animal observation within just a short stroll.

-The trail is relatively straightforward for the first kilometer or so with brackish water (a combination of freshwater runoff and saltwater) is on the right, while a natural lagoon is on the left.
+The trail is relatively straightforward for the first kilometer or so, with brackish water (a combination of freshwater runoff and saltwater) on the right while a natural lagoon is on the left.

 These bodies of water provide a variety of landscapes as well as flora and animals.